cduggn/ccExplorer/README.md

 `ccExplorer` (Cloud cost explorer) is a simple command line tool to explore the cost of your cloud resources.
 It's not designed as a replacement for the official AWS CLI and does not offer the same exhaustive search option.
-He does however return results in a more human-readable format, and orders them by cost in descending order.
+It does however return results in a more human-readable format, and orders them by cost in descending order.
 It's primary use case is to surface costs based on pre-defined cost allocation tags.